chaostreff-flensburg/hacks-on-the-harbour-web/content/en/index.md

 ### Accommodation

+All participants must arrange their own accommodation.
+The library is closed at night.
+There is **no** overnight accommodation in the library.

 #### Tents and cabins

 There is the possibility to stay at [Sønderborg Camping](https://sonderborgcamping.dk/uk/) directly at the beach and only 30min walk/6min drive from the venue.
 If you want to stay the whole weekend with a [tent, it costs about 42€](https://sonderborgcamping.dk/uk/) (the prices on the site are in Danish kroner).
 A [cabin for two people is available from 135€ for the whole weekend](https://sonderborgcamping.dk/uk/campinghutten/2-personen-hutte.aspx).
 There are also larger cabins. (https://sonderborgcamping.dk/uk/campinghutten.aspx).